wp-plugins/woocommerce-compare-products/readme.txt

 We love the Compare Products feature that the big e-commerce sites have.
 We have looked at them all and over 12 months have developed what we believe is a product comparison extension for WooCommerce that is better than any of them.

-We distribute the plugin in 2 versions - This FREE lite version and an advanced featured Pro Version.
-Today thousands of WooCommerce stores owners successfully use the Free lite version to provide the Product Comparison feature we love - to their customers.
+= Mobile Platform App style admin interface =

+Just like the new WordPress v3.8.0 version we believe that you should be able to tweak your WooCommerce Compare Products settings 'on the fly' from your mobile or tablet.

+* 100% compatible with WordPress v3.8.0 admin interface.
+* Backward compatibility to WooCommerce v2.0.20
+* App style admin interface.
+* Admin interface is optimized for iOS and Android mobile and tablet platforms.

-= Support =
+= Lite Version Support =

-If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
-PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
-Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just incredibly unfair.

-Once you have the plugin installed and activated please refer to the plugins comprehensive [Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/compare-products/) and guide to setting up the Compare Products plugin on your WooCommerce store.If you have questions - agin please post them to the support forum here.
+As a Lite Version user please post all support requests to the plugins WordPress Support forum.
+We do not watch that forum and posting there you will be relying on another user for support not an a3rev team member.
+Pro Version License holders have 'write' access to the a3rev support forum and priority support, not from support staff but from the developers.

-= PRO Version Upgrade =
+= Pro Version Upgrade =

+This plugin has a Pro version upgrade plugin that add more functionality to this Free version.
+You will see all of the available upgrade features on the plugins admin panel, in the Yellow sidebar.

 * When you install WooCommerce Compare Products you will see all the added functionality that the PRO Version offers right there in the admin panel.
 * The plugin is designed so that the upgrade is completely seamless.
 * When you upgrade nothing changes except all the features of Compare Products you see on the lite version are activated.
 * This means you can activate, set up and use the free version and then if you find you want the added features and functionality you can upgrade, completely risk free.

 = Pro Version Features =

 * Compare Audio - Shows the default WordPress Audio player in the Comparison table.
 Supported formats .mp3, .m4a, .ogg, .wav file
 * Compare Video - Shows and plays Youtube, Vimeo and WordPressTV videos in the Comparison table.
 * All of the In-Plugin Custom Style and layout settings are activated.
 * Product Express Manager - worth the price of the Pro Version upgrade on its own - Saves you hours, days or even weeks of work on larger stores
-* Activates the 'View Cart' feature on Grid View.
+* Activates the 'View Cart' feature on Product Cards.
-* Activates all Grid View layout and display styling function.
+* Activates all Product Card layout and display styling function.
 * Activates full Compare Widget layout and styling functions.
 * Activates 'Add to Cart', 'View Cart' feature on the comparison table.
 * Activates full Comparison Table layout and style functions.

-View these features on the [Pro Version Demo site here](http://store.a3dev.net/shop/) Add some products to the Compare basket and try the comparison table.
-It is a beautiful presentation.
 View all the Pro Version features [here on the a3rev site](http://a3rev.com/shop/woocommerce-compare-products/)

 = Localization =
 * English (default) - always include.